Who Is Sean Penn?

-Sean Justin Penn was born on August 17, 1960, in Burbank, California.
+Actor Sean Justin Penn was born on August 17, 1960, in Santa Monica, California.
 His father, Leo Penn, was an actor and director.
 His mother, Eileen Ryan, was an actress.
-Sean grew up in Los Angeles, and attended Santa Monica High School along with fellow students and future actors Emilio Estevez, Charlie Sheen and Rob Lowe.
+Sean Penn grew up in Los Angeles, and attended Santa Monica High School along with fellow students and future actors Emilio Estevez, Charlie Sheen and Rob Lowe.

-An early interest in filmmaking, specifically directing, led to Penn's passion for acting.
-He moved to New York City at the age of 19 to pursue a career as an actor.
-He soon landed a part in a Broadway play, Heartland.
+An interest in filmmaking, specifically directing, led to Penn's passion for acting, which included several early TV parts.
+He moved to New York City at the age of 19 and soon landed a part in a Broadway play, Heartland.
 In 1981, he made his film debut alongside budding star Tom Cruise and Academy Award winner Timothy Hutton in the military school drama Taps.

-Penn's breakthrough role came a year later, when he played the perpetually stoned surfer Jeff Spicoli in the high school comedy Fast Times at Ridgemont High (1982).
-He garnered acclaim for his first starring role in 1983's Bad Boys, and for the drama The Falcon and the Snowman (1985).
+Penn's breakthrough role came a year later, when he played the perpetually stoned surfer Jeff Spicoli in the high school comedy Fast Times at Ridgemont High (1982) opposite Jennifer Jason Leigh and Judge Reinhold.
+Penn then garnered acclaim for his first starring role in 1983's Bad Boys and for the drama The Falcon and the Snowman (1985).

 In 1985, Penn gained a whole new measure of fame when he married pop icon Madonna.
 Their tumultuous four-year marriage produced one dismal movie, 1986's Shanghai Surprise, and a barrage of tabloid headlines.
 Penn's "bad boy" image only increased with his continued hostility toward the aggressive paparazzi—he served 34 days in prison in 1987 for punching an extra who tried to take his picture.
 Penn and Madonna divorced in 1989.

 Acting and Directing Career